 A detailed study plan is available on the website of the Institute of East Slavic Philology.

-- thorough oral and written knowledge and skills in the major languages of the specialisation,
+- knowledge and oral and written skills in the major languages of the study,

 - communicative competence in general and specialised language, profiled for general communication and mediation in international economic and trade relations,